Sam Bankman-Fried demanded special privileges for his fund, ex-colleague testifies

-The special privileges granted to the hedge fund, Alameda Research, included a $65 billion line of credit, several times bigger than the amount other users were able to borrow, he said.
-Alameda withdrew $8 billion from FTX at the time of the exchange's bankruptcy in November 2022, Wang testified.
+The special privileges granted to the hedge fund, Alameda Research, included a US$65 billion line of credit, several times bigger than the amount other users were able to borrow, he said.
+Alameda withdrew US$8 billion from FTX at the time of the exchange's bankruptcy in November 2022, Wang testified.

 "It withdrew so much that FTX was not able to repay customers who were trying to withdraw," Wang, FTX's former chief technology officer, said on the stand.
 He added that Bankman-Fried had directed him to implement the changes giving Alameda special privileges.